jomanji21/Jomanji-Mulitool/README.md

 🚀 Discord Multitool 🎉
-Ein Discord Multitool, das am 1.
-Juli veröffentlicht wird.
-Mit verschiedenen Features! 🎁
+A Discord multitool that will be released on July 1st.
+Packed with various features! 🎁

 Features
 🛡️ Anti Captcha
-🧩 Eigenes Captcha-Lösungstool
+🧩 Own Captcha Solver
-💥 Raid-Tools
+💥 Raid Tools
 🔄 Account Generator??!!
-und vieles mehr! 😉
+and much more! 😉
-🔔 Tritt meinem Discord bei für die neuesten Updates: Join Discord
+🔔 Join my Discord for the latest updates: Join Discord

-⭐ Gib gerne einen Stern!
+⭐ Feel free to leave a star!

+#DiscordTool #AntiCaptcha #RaidTools #AccountGenerator #JoinDiscord #ComingSoon #TechTools #DiscordBots